#STUDENTVOTE STARTER PACK

 We know that there are often funding bubbles with the same partners in many different spaces – typically those who have access to or have been invited into funder spaces.
 Expand your contacts and meet new potential partners by participating directly in the SLSV Coalition!
 Become an official SLSV Coalition partner to get access to the SLSV Coalition’s monthly meetings and the SLSV Coalition Slack.

-Reach out to email@example.com to find out how to become an official partner.
+Reach out to our Executive Director, Clarissa Unger, at email@example.com to find out how to get involved in our work!

 Check out the SLSV Coalition’s Partner Directory to learn about and/or connect with SLSV Coalition partners.
 You can use filters to search by type of partner, by specific state the partner serves, by stakeholder focus, impact area or resources offered.